wp-plugins/feature-a-page-widget/readme.txt

 4. Uses standard WordPress fields (Title, Featured Image, and Excerpt) that you already know and love.

 == Changelog ==
+= 1.2.3 =
+* [Fix] Modification to widget HTML.
+Wrap excerpt in div element, not paragraph.
+Developers: If you have changed the `fpw_default.php` files, please make this change in line 66.
+Overly-specific CSS selectors (e.g. `p.fpw-excerpt`) may break on this change.
+* [Notice] Developers, please copy the /fpw_views/ folder to your theme rather than modifying the core plugin file.

 = 1.2.2 =
 * [New] Apply `the_excerpt` and `get_the_excerpt` filters to excerpt in widget.
 * [New] First-pass at qTranslate support